 Symptoms of GME (your dog may have some of these symptoms or all of them)

-- Head Pressing: Dog will press their head against things
+- Head Pressing: The dog will press their head against things

 - Weakness in legs